JoePhelan16/SonicRIFT-Octave-Fuzz-Audio-Plugin/README.md

 ## Features

 - **Fuzz Distortion**: Smooth, heavy fuzz for a thick and aggressive sound.
-- **Octave-Up Mode**: Engage the octave-up effect to add harmonic overtones, creating a sharp and searing top-end.
+- **Octave-Up Mode**: Engage the "OCTAVATE" (octave-up) effect to add harmonic overtones, creating a sharp and searing top-end.
 - **Blend Control**: Mix the dry and wet signals to customize your fuzz intensity.
-- **Gain Control**: Boost the input signal for more aggressive clipping and distortion.
+- **Fuzz Control**: Boost the input signal for more aggressive clipping and distortion.
 - **Low-Pass Filtering**: Automatically applied when the octave-up mode is active, smoothing harsh high frequencies for a refined tone.

 ## How It Works